 Funding a National Single-Payer System illustrates through an extensive series of graphs how single payer is the most efficient as well as the costliness and inefficiency of any other method.
 We remain the only major industrialized country to leave primary health care to for profit businesses.
 Germany, hardly a country known for inefficiency, has had single payer since the 19th century.
 See also Health Care under the Democratic/Republican Uniparty

-Corporate Political Donations: Investment or Agency? has many tables and formulas to show political contributions lesson good corporate governance.
+Corporate Political Donations: Investment or Agency? has many tables and formulas to show political contributions lessen good corporate governance.

 The Sunlight Foundation uses the power of the Internet to catalyze greater government openness and transparency.
 It is continuously designing graphics to assist the public.
 Their collection can be seen in Data Visualizations.